gtarraga/kv-store/v5/README.md

-# Tiered Storage with Manifest
+# Tiered and merges and persistent indexes

 An append-only KV store introducing a Tier based Compacted Architecture.
 This version implements merging segments by organizing them into tiers, managed by the `SegmentManager` and tracked via a `MANIFEST` file.